53rd Battalion (Australia): World War I

-Later, as the Australian infantry divisions were moved to the European battlefield, the battalion was moved to France in June 1916 where they took their place in the trenches along the Western Front.
+Later, as the Australian infantry divisions were moved to the European battlefield, the battalion was moved to France in June 1916, where they took their place in the trenches along the Western Front.
 Their first involvement in the fighting came at the Battle of Fromelles on 19–20 July 1916, where the battalion took part in the first stages of the Allied attack.
 Norris, who personally led the battalion's advance, was mortally wounded by shell-fire as he reached the German line.
 The 53rd suffered 600 casualties at Fromelles, a toll that represented about a third of its total casualties during the war.

-Nevertheless, the battalion remained at the front for the next two months, before being withdrawn for a rest.
+The battalion remained at the front for the next two months, before being withdrawn for a rest.
 Once that was over, the battalion rotated between manning defensive positions at the front and undertaking training and labouring duties in the rear areas.
 After spending the winter in the trenches in the Somme Valley, in early 1917 after the Germans withdrew to the Hindenburg Line to shorten their lines of communication and free up reserves, the 53rd Battalion took part in the brief Allied pursuit, culminating in them being committed to hold the ground won during the Second Battle of Bullecourt.
-Later in the year, they were moved to Ypres in Belgium where they took part in the Battle of Polygon Wood in late September.
+Later in the year, they were moved to Ypres in Belgium, where they took part in the Battle of Polygon Wood in late September.